Git Push Command

 Git maintains local and remote branches for a codebase.
 A user creates a local copy of the central repository from the remote by using the git clone command.
 Upon completion of a feature or new branch, a commit updates the local repository.
 Git push command sends the new changes from local to remote, so that other developers can get the updates by doing a git pull.

 $ git push -u origin <branch_name>

-The first time when a branch is pushed, the use git push origin, command necessary for pushing the new branch, thereafter git push, will work.
+The first time a branch is pushed, use git push origin, the command is necessary for pushing the new branch, thereafter git push, will work.
 Pushing changes in the same branch having a name as a working branch.